ArpanMaheshwari144/Sliding-Window-Algo-Using-Cplusplus/README.md

 ## Sliding Window Algorithm

-The sliding window algorithm implemented here is designed to solve [https://leetcode.com/problems/minimum-window-substring/description/].
-It efficiently processes an array [or any applicable data structure] using a sliding window of a fixed size, optimizing the time complexity for certain problems.
+The sliding window algorithm implemented here is designed to solve these types of problems [https://leetcode.com/problems/minimum-window-substring/description/].
+It efficiently processes an array and many more using a sliding window of a fixed size or variable size, optimizing the time complexity for certain problems.

 ## Implementation Details